Delta SkyMiles Overview

 - Unlimited complimentary upgrades (when available, upgrade from coach to first class on domestic flights).
 Higher status leads to better chance of upgrades.

 - Waived same-day confirmed fees and waived same-day standby fees (switch to different flight on same day as ticketed flight).
 Requires Gold or higher.
 Info about getting value from same day changes can be found here: Leveraging Delta’s Same Day Flight Changes.

-- Complementary Comfort+ seats (more leg room, free drinks, better snacks).
+- Complementary Comfort+ Seats (more leg room, free drinks, better snacks).

 - Free award changes and cancellations.
 This used to be huge, but now all awards originating in North America are free to change or cancel.
 Requires Platinum or higher for free changes on awards originating outside of North America.